leeweiming3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Recruiter enters a candidate number that is not a positive integer.
+Recruiter enters a candidate index that is not a positive integer.
     - 2a1.
-Hirehub raises an error and asks recruiter to provide valid candidate number.
+Hirehub raises an error and asks recruiter to provide valid candidate index.
     - 2a2.
-Recruiter attempts to edit the candidate with valid candidate number.
+Recruiter attempts to edit the candidate with valid candidate index.
-    - Steps 2a1-2a2 are repeated until the candidate number entered is valid.
+    - Steps 2a1-2a2 are repeated until the candidate index entered is valid.
     - Use case resumes from step 3.